ChrisFB-Kaijusirch/Note_Processing/GITHUB_PAGES_DEPLOYMENT.md

 3. Rebuild and redeploy the frontend

-## Troubleshooting

-- If you see a blank page, check the browser console for errors.
-You might need to update the routes to work with GitHub Pages.
-- Add the following to your `frontend/src/main.jsx` to handle GitHub Pages routing:
+## Routing with GitHub Pages

+The frontend is already configured to use HashRouter in production, which works better with GitHub Pages static hosting.
+This is set up in `frontend/src/main.jsx`:

 ```jsx
 import React from 'react'